simbathesailor/simbathesailor.dev/src/pages/an-intersection-observer-hook/index.md

 Notice both, image and the code snippet.

-Intersection Observer is just a constructor function. which you can call with options and callback(we will talk about this)
+Intersection Observer is a constructor function. which you can call with options and callback.

 ```jsx
 let observer = new IntersectionObserver(callback, options)
 ```

-Let's say now we want to observe the DOM element with id #listItem.
+Let's say now we want to observe the DOM element with id **#listItem**.
 We can do that by following statements.

 ```jsx
 let target = document.querySelector("#listItem")